CS126SP20/final-project-ckesan2/README.md

     - The Cinder Library is also required to be installed.

 **Cinder**:
+-

 - To download Cinder onto your machine, click [here](https://libcinder.org/download).

 - **Important!!!**: For Windows Users, specifcally Visual Studio 2015 is needed to download Cinder properly.

+- Once Cinder is downloaded, extract the zip into a folder.
+Open the Cinder folder in your IDE and click the build button to build libcinder.
+This only needs to be done once.

+- In the downloaded directory, add a new directory called my-projects.
+In that my-projects directory, create a new directory called quick-click and clone the project into the quick-click directory.

 - [Here](https://libcinder.org/docs/guides/tour/hello_cinder_chapter1.html)
 is a basic tutorial on how Cinder works.